Money Expert is Rated 9.4/10 Based on 9,564 Trustpilot reviews

 This also depends on your reasons for taking out your cover.
 If your priority is to find a policy that will help your dependants cope with any debts you leave after you pass away, then you should time your policy accordingly.
 If the debts will be paid off within 10 years, you probably don’t need your policy to last much longer than that.

 It might be the case that even when your debts are all paid off, your children might not be old enough to be fully financially independent.
-In this case, you might want to extend the term of your cover until they are.
+In this case, you might want to extend the term of your life cover until they are.
 If you have very young children, then you may want to get a considerably longer term than somebody who has children who are already in their 20s.

 Life Insurance Comparison Guides